aryan338/conversational_bot/README.md

 # conversational_bot
-A under-construction system which can recognise voice and carry out template based conversations.
+A prototype system which ability to recognise voice inputs and carry out template based conversations.